joshuakb2/enseo-vpn/README.md

 You need to have openconnect installed on your system first.
 Specifically, "sudo openconnect" should be a valid command.
 The openconnect-sso package that this flake uses calls it that way and doesn't include openconnect as a dependency, so unless I fork openconnect-sso and fix that, you need to have your own openconnect installed system-wide.

+Also, as this is a flake, you need to have flakes enabled. `experimental-features = nix-command flakes`.

 ## NixOS

 Just run the flake: `nix run github:joshuakb2/enseo-vpn`.